Surprise charges from Uber are one of the most common issues we see in the comments on our article about how to contact Uber customer service.

 Duplicate charge?
 It might be a temporary authorization hold

-If you see a duplicate charge following a recent ride, it’s most likely a temporary authorization hold.
+If you were charged twice after a recent ride, the duplicate charge is likely a temporary authorization hold.

 Uber places a hold when you request a ride in the amount of the upfront or estimated fare price.
 It’s a security measure to prevent fraud.